aman-malviya/Hacks/README.md

 # Or

 ### Having so many pending follow requests on your instagram accouts?
-Let you computer take this opportunity.
+Let your computer take this opportunity.
 Run the `instagramReject.py` file, and all your pending follow requests will be automatically rejected.